-Genetic controls, using DNA or siRNA, is emerging as a useful tool for controlling cellular functions in stem cells, particularly for directing their differentiation.
+Genetic controls, using DNA or siRNA (not to be confused with miRNA), is emerging as a useful tool for controlling cellular functions in stem cells, particularly for directing their differentiation.
 Nanoparticles can be used to replace the traditionally used viral vectors, such as retroviruses, which have been implicated in causing complications in whole organisms such as inducing mutations leading to cancer.
 Nanoparticles offer a less expensive, more easily producible vector for transfection of stem cells, with a lower risk of immunogenicity, mutagenicity or toxicity.

 A popular approach is to use cationic polymers that interact with DNA and RNA molecules.
 There is also room for the development of smart polymers, with features such as targeted delivery or scheduled release.
 Carbon nanotubes with different functional groups have also been tested for drug and nucleic acid delivery into mammalian cells, but their use in stem cells has not been investigated to a large extent.